Willcox-Research-Group/rom-operator-inference-Python3/docs/content/contributing/code_anatomy.md

 - [_Basis classes_](subsec-contrib-basisclass) represent the mapping between the full-order state space in $\mathbb{R}^{n}$ and the reduced-order state space in $\mathbb{R}^{r}$.
 A basis object may have a transformer as an attribute to link the two conveniently.
 - [_ROM classes_](subsec-contrib-romclass) encapsulate an entire reduced-order model, such as $\frac{\text{d}}{\text{d}t}\widehat{\mathbf{q}}(t) = \widehat{\mathbf{A}}\widehat{\mathbf{q}}(t) + \widehat{\mathbf{B}}\mathbf{u}(t)$ or $\widehat{\mathbf{q}}_{j+1} = \widehat{\mathbf{H}}[\widehat{\mathbf{q}}_{j} \otimes \widehat{\mathbf{q}}_{j}]$.
 These are the major objects that the user interacts with.
 - [_Operator classes_](subsec-contrib-opclass) represent a single operator that forms part of a reduced-order model, e.g., $\widehat{\mathbf{A}}$ or $\widehat{\mathbf{H}}$.
 Every ROM object has, as attributes, several operator classes.
-- [_Solver classes_](subsec-contrib-lstsqsolvers) handle the regression problem at the heart of Operator Inference.
+- [_Solver classes_](subsec-contrib-lstsqsolvers) handle the least-squares regression problem at the heart of Operator Inference.

 As you design new classes, take advantage of intermediate classes and inheritance to avoid duplicating code when appropriate.